-To thaw, remove it from the freezer and the container and place into the refrigerator until softened.
+To thaw, remove it from the freezer and the container and place it into the refrigerator until softened.
 For quicker thawing, set it out at room temperature.
 I have even seen it eaten frozen, so there’s that.

 Buckeyes – Chocolate Dipped Peanut Butter Balls